Cyberlightning/GISDataProvider/doc/User_and_Programmers_Guide.md

 | 3  | Cabin3          | 01010000A0E70B000048E17A04A888524114AE47A1CEEE49410000000000208C40 | http://reference_to_xml3d_file/xml3d_file.xml |

-Geometry conversion to PostGIS can be done with **psql ST\_GeomFromText** -command.
+Geometry conversion to PostGIS can be done with `psql ST\_GeomFromText` -command.

 # Programmers guide

 Guide for programmers utilizing the GE.

-GIS data provider release contains example implementations of the GIS web client (*GISDataProvider-test\_client\_relx.x.x.zip*).
+GIS data provider release contains [example implementations of the GIS web client](https://github.com/Cyberlightning/GISDataProvider).
 Package contains own version for requesting XMl3D terrain objects from the geoserver and version for requesting elevation data in octet stream format form the server and dynamically generating XML3D objetc based on received data.

 ## Needed javascript libraries

-For enabling XML3D content in web page at least *xml3d.js* needs to be included.
+For enabling XML3D content in web page at least `xml3d.js` needs to be included.

      <script src="http://www.xml3d.org/xml3d/script/xml3d.js"></script>